Guardian 26 Kids Bike Review

 Guardian’s double-wall rims offer extra durability to keep wheels true, even when kids give them a beating!
 While the rims are painted to give each bike an extra pop of color and personality, the outside edges are texturized and not painted in order for the brake pads to have maximum bite on that rim.

-Guardian Ethos bikes (not available in 26″) have more cost-effective threaded headsets.
-While not considered as high-end, threaded headsets actually have an advantage in that you can raise them several inches, allowing you to adjust the height of the handlebars as a child grow.
+Guardian Bikes offer incredible overall quality for a value price, and one way they do this is with cost-effective threaded headsets.
+While not considered as high-end as threadless headsets, threaded headsets actually have an advantage in that you can raise them, allowing you to adjust the height of the handlebars as a child grow.

 Saddle and Kickstand